-On behalf of the American Supply Association (ASA), the International Association of Plumbing and Mechanical Officials (IAPMO), NSF, and the Water Quality Association (WQA), we want to congratulate you on the passage of HB 1265 into Public Law 122 and thank you for your sponsorship of HB 1138.
-Your bill is very timely and will greatly assist efforts to get the lead out of preschools and child care facilities - protecting children and faculty alike.
+On behalf of the American Supply Association (ASA), the International Association of Plumbing and Mechanical Officials (IAPMO), NSF, and the Water Quality Association (WQA), we want to thank you for your sponsorship of HB 2142.
+This bill is very timely and will greatly assist efforts to get the lead out of educational facilities at all levels - protecting children and faculty alike.